DiffuMatting: Synthesizing Arbitrary Objects with Matting-level Annotation: Introduction

 \textit{To tackle the first challenge of Anything Generation}, inspired by the green-screen matting, we ingeniously teach the diffusion model to paint on a fixed pure green screen canvas, which easier to distinguish the foreground and matting-level annotations.
 In other words, such a simple way embeds the object and high-accurate mask into the same green-screen image.
 This setting not only inherits the generic knowledge of the large-scale diffusion model by avoiding converging to class-prior training domain but also endows the diffusion model to naturally learn the background (green canvas) and foreground objects.
 Given that current SOTA diffusion models, (\textit{e.g.,} DALLE3, SDXL \cite{podell2023sdxl}, Midjourney), struggle to consistently generate arbitrary ultra-detailed objects on the green canvas as depicted in Fig. \ref{fig:midsdxl_green}, it underscores the absence of a stable, robust diffusion model tailored for green-canvas-based scenarios.
 Thus, a generic green-canvas-based dataset Green100k is collected including 100,000 high-resolution images paired with high-accurate annotations, which makes it possible to train our DiffuMatting diffusion models.
 Additionally, a control loss with a green background is proposed to leverage cross-attention features associated with the `green' color, ensuring the preservation of a pure and stable canvas background. \textit{To address the second challenge of achieving high-accuracy matting annotations}, we propose a detailed-enhancement of transition boundary loss.
 This approach aims to generate objects with higher detail, akin to those in matting tasks, while also preventing transition boundary crashes.
 The mask generation is solely based on the latent space, allowing for the synthesis of well-aligned image-mask pairs without compromising the ability to generate anything.
 This approach circumvents the need for involvement in coarse-level, noise-based synthesis processes.
 In such a setting, the synthesis of sub-pixel well-aligned annotations can be simplified as a matting-header operation in the decoder, followed by matting-level post-processing.
 Our contributions are summarized as: \begin{itemize} \item

 We propose two novel loss functions: the green-background control loss and the transition boundary loss.
-The former leverages `green' cross-attention features to ensure a stable canvas background, while the latter focuses on enhancing boundary detail and avoiding transition boundary crashes. \item To produce annotations at the matting level, Green100K is collected for training and a matting head is built to make a green-color removal on the latent space of VAE decoder which avoids being involved in the coarse-level noise-based synthesis processes. \item As a role of matting-data factor, we synthesize the general object and portrait matting set respectively and demonstrate that the inclusion of synthesized data leads to a reduction of 15.4\% relative MSE error in General Object Matting and 11.4\% relative MSE error in Portrait Matting task.
+The former leverages `green' cross-attention features to ensure a stable canvas background, while the latter focuses on enhancing boundary detail and avoiding transition boundary crashes. \item To produce annotations at the matting level, Green100K is collected for training and a matting head is built to make a green-color removal on the latent space of VAE decoder which avoids being involved in the coarse-level noise-based synthesis processes. \item As a role of matting-data factor, we synthesize the general object and portrait matting set respectively and demonstrate that the inclusion of synthesized data leads to a reduction of 15.4\% relative MSE error in General Object Matting.

 \item DiffuMatting is well-compatible with various community LoRAs and existing control models (\textit{e.g.,} ControlNet) without additional training or allows users to customize specific styles images with matting annotations.